 If you are a Veteran and your VA disability claim related to burn pit exposure and lung disease has been denied, don’t stop fighting for compensation.
 Our attorneys at Berry Law work with Veterans across the country to appeal denied VA claims and increase disability ratings.
 Our attorneys, most of whom are military Veterans, will work to ensure that you are receiving the full VA disability benefits you deserve for burn pit exposure in Iraq, Afghanistan, Somalia or elsewhere in the Southwest Asia theater of operations.

-If you are a U.S. military Veteran who has disabilities not accounted for in your current VA rating, contact Berry Law Firm for assistance ASAP.
+If you are a U.S. military Veteran who has disabilities not accounted for in your current VA rating, contact Berry Law for assistance ASAP.

 If you have served at a military FOB since 9/11, you are familiar with burn pits.
 These open waste demolition sites were located within camp perimeters so servicemembers were not exposed to hostile fire while disposing waste.